-The 2023 global MPI has the same functional form and indicators as in 2018.
+The 2024 global MPI has the same functional form and indicators as in 2018.
 It continues to use 10 indicators in three dimensions-health, education and standard of living-following the same dimensions and weights as the Human Development Index.

 Each person is assigned a deprivation score according to his or her household's deprivations in each of the 10 indicators.
-The maximum deprivation score is 100 percent, with each dimension equally weighted; thus, the maximum deprivation score in each dimension is 33.3 percent or, more accurately, 1⁄2.
-The health and education dimensions have two indicators each, so each indicator is weighted as 1⁄2.
-The standard of living dimension has six indicators, so each indicator is weighted as 1⁄2.
+The maximum deprivation score is 100 percent, with each dimension equally weighted; thus, the maximum deprivation score in each dimension is 33.3 percent or, more accurately, 1/3.
+The health and education dimensions have two indicators each, so each indicator is weighted as 1/6.
+The standard of living dimension has six indicators, so each indicator is weighted as 1/18.

 To identify multidimensionally poor people, the deprivation scores for each indicator are summed to obtain the household deprivation score.
-A cutoff of 1⁄2 is used to distinguish between poor and nonpoor people.
-If the deprivation score is 1⁄2 or higher, that household (and everyone in it) is considered multi-dimensionally poor.
-People with a deprivation score of 1⁄2 or higher but less than 1⁄2 are considered to be vulnerable to multidimensional poverty.
-People with a deprivation score of 1⁄2 or higher are considered to be in severe multidimensional poverty.
+A cutoff of 1/3 is used to distinguish between poor and nonpoor people.
+If the deprivation score is 1/3 or higher, that household (and everyone in it) is considered multidimensionally poor.
+People with a deprivation score of 1/5 or higher but less than 1/3 are considered to be vulnerable to multidimensional poverty.
+People with a deprivation score of 1/2 or higher are considered to be in severe multidimensional poverty.

-These global estimates are jointly produced by the Oxford Poverty and Human Development Initiative and the Human Development Report Office using 110 survey datasets.
-For harmonized changes over time, produced by Alkire, Kanagaratnam and Suppa (2023) using 205 survey datasets, see table 2 in OPHI and UNDP (2023).
+2 These global estimates are jointly produced by OPHI and HDRO using 112 survey datasets.
+For harmonized changes over time, see table 2 in OPHI and UNDP (2024), produced by Alkire, Kanagaratnam and Suppa (2024) using 233 survey datasets.